This blog was originally published in February 2021. It has been revised and updated for 2022.

 1. Improve On-Page SEO

-On-Page SEO (also called online SEO) are the actions you take on your website.
-Posting a new piece of content, optimizing headers on specific pages, faster page speeds and adding keywords into title tags are all examples of on-page SEO.
+On-Page SEO (also called online SEO) is the actions you take on your website.
+Posting a new piece of content, optimizing headers on specific pages, improving page speeds and adding keywords into title tags are all examples of on-page SEO.

 Search engines don’t just care about keywords.
 They care about getting searchers the best possible answer AND the best possible experience.
 Therefore, the UX (user experience) of your website also must be in fine working order.
-This includes things like SSL encrypted hosting, speed (fast loading pages), mobile-friendly design, avoiding broken links and more.
+This includes things like SSL encrypted hosting, site speed, mobile-friendly design, avoiding broken links and more.

-Title tags.
 Incorporate keywords into title tags.
-Keep title tags around 65 characters or less, and use unique titles for each page.
+Keep title tags around 65 characters, and use unique titles for each page.
+Title tags are usually shown as your site link in the search results.

-Meta descriptions.
-Meta descriptions should be enticing and compelling, something that makes the searcher want to click and learn more.
-Don’t keyword stuff.
-Put the most important information first.
-Keep the character count around 150.
+Meta descriptions should make the searcher want to click and learn more.
+They're visible as the short paragraph beneath your site link in the search results.
+Put the most important information first, and keep the character count around 150.

-Headers Include keywords in your H1s, H2s, etc., to make it easier for search engines to understand your content.
+Include keywords in your headers, and style them as H1s, H2s, etc., to make it easier for search engines to understand your content.

-Images.
-Make sure your images have descriptive ALT tags that include keywords.
-This helps your website show up in image searches (particularly important for retail businesses).
+Make sure your images have descriptive alt tags that include keywords.
+This helps your website show up in image searches (particularly important for retail businesses) and will show up if your image doesn't load.

 2. Improve Off-Page SEO

-Off-Page SEO (also called offline SEO) doesn't take place on your website and actually may not even take place on the Internet at all.
-Off-page SEO are tactics off your website that drive traffic back to it.
+Off-page SEO (also called offline SEO) doesn't take place on your website and actually may not even take place on the Internet at all.
+Off-page SEO is tactics off your website that drive traffic back to it.

 For example, this could include a guest blog post on another website that links back to your website or a social media link to your site.
 Trusted and relevant links from outside sources act as a vote of confidence that search engines should trust your website and see it as authoritative.